 A well planned and implemented franchise model can expand a healthy local business into a global thriving brand.

 Like any business model, franchising has its benefits and drawbacks.
-Knowing these will enable you to decide if franchising is a suitable option for your business.
+Knowing what these are will enable you to decide if franchising is a suitable option for your business.

 Advantages of Franchising your Business